at-import/color-schemer/readme.md

 #### Color schemes made easy with Sass

-## Installing

-### Compass

-Install ruby-gem
+## Install

-Usage requires Sass.
-Visit [sass-lang.com](http://sass-lang.com) to learn more and install.

-`gem install color-schemer`
+`gem install color-schemer` in your terminal.

-Then add `require 'color-schemer'` to your Compass config file.
+`require 'color-schemer'` to your Compass config file.

-### Sass file

-Copy and link to the Sass file in your project.
+`@import 'color-schemer'` to your stylesheet.

 ### Cascade